upsidedownlabs/upsidedownlabs.github.io/_sources/courses/neuroscience-basics-for-biopotential-signals/module-1/index.rst

 ******************

 The Human nervous system consists of a brain, spinal cord, nerves and is one of the most complex and vital systems in the body, responsible for receiving, transmitting, and processing information.
-It acts as the body's command & control in the body, responsible for receiving, transmitting, and processing information.
-It acts as the body's command & control center and enables communication between different parts of the body, allowing organisms to interact with their environment.
+It acts as the body’s command & control center and enables communication between different parts of the body, allowing organisms to interact with their environment.

-It is divided into two major parts based on structure (anatomy):
 It is divided into two major parts based on structure (anatomy):

 - Central Nervous System (CNS)